 Lincolnwood Junior High School

-- Lincolnwood Junior High School's student population of 105 students has declined by 10% over five school years.
+- Lincolnwood Junior High School's student population of 101 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 |Total Classroom Teachers||9 teachers|